pingforhelp/BCA/docs/computer-sci/Out.md

 # Networking Fundamentals

 Definition of Network
-A Computer network is a connection of interconnected devices (Computers, Printers, Routers, Phones, Switches, servers, devices...etc.) that can exchange data and share resources using communication links and agreed rules (Protocols).
+A Computer network is a connection of interconnected devices (Computers, Printers, Routers, Phones, Switches, servers, devices etc....) that can exchange data and share resources using communication links and agreed rules (Protocols).
 Network allows devices to communicate both locally and across long distances ==forming the bases for services like email, web browsing, file sharing, streaming & remote access.==

 # Why Networks are Needed?:
 1. Resource Sharing